tymyrddin/blue/source/docs/ipa/audits/audits.md

-# Hands-on device audits
+# Important notes on hands-on device checking

-*A practical guide to checking phones and computers for spyware*

-## Why device audits matter

 When Lisa left her abusive partner, she didn't realise he'd installed tracking software on her tablet that recorded every website she visited.
 Like many survivors, she only discovered the spyware when applying for housing support -